bunandan/bunandan/README.md

 Hi there
 My name is Nandan BU
-I am from Bengaluru I have studied BE in ECE  I am a 2023 passout.
+I am from Bengaluru I have studied BEin ECE.
-I am currently looking for a job in embedded systems.
 I also completed a PG diploma in Embedded Systems in Bengaluru this was a 9-month course.
 I worked on the 8051 Microcontroller board and ARM board.
 I knew concepts like digital electronics, analog electronics, C programming, C++, Embedded C, and data structures and algorithms.